Chocolate Rugelach Cookies

 - These rugelach cookies will keep at room temperature for up to 5 days.

-- Ensure the butter and cream cheese is chilled well.
-Otherwise, you will have a very soft dough and the cookies will not be crumbly.
+- Ensure the butter and cream cheese are chilled well.
+Otherwise, you will have a very soft dough, and the cookies will not be crumbly.

 - Use just enough sour cream to bring the dough together.

 - Roll on a lightly floured surface.
-Too much flour will crack the dough too much and the cookies will have excess flour on them
+Too much flour will crack the dough, and the cookies will have excess flour on them.

 - Similar to pastry, chill the cookies before baking.
 This will give you a lovely crumbly dough.